MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Joke No. 19 - Monkey driving Brexit
+So there's been a thing on a lot of social media pages about a bus driver losing his job because he let a monkey drive his bus for a few minutes.

+Which is weird because the British people have been letting Monkeys drive Brexit for over two years - no punishment so far - I think it might be coming.

+### Joke No. 18 - Favourite Pronouns

+So some people have started putting their preferred pronouns in their twitter profiles.
+And I'm totally fine with that.
+Refer to yourself however you want, make it easier for people to address you as you want to be addressed.
+Totally fine.
+But I was thinking that I don't really mind what pronouns you use for me "he him his."
+"They, them, their", "It it its."
+Who am I kidding I'm a comedian my preferred pronouns are I, I, I and ME, ME, ME.

+But I was thinking I definitely have a preferred noun.
+Pudding.

+### Joke No. 17 - (audience bit)

+Good evening madam - do you identify as a woman?
+Can I ask you is there any possibility of you initiating a sexual encounter with me?
+What no?
+That's fine.
+You're in control of this thing.
+I totally respect that.

+### Joke No. 16 - Hull is Other People

+What if you were in Hell - who would be there with you?
+In my case, I was imagining that it would be a very beautiful woman who won't sleep with me.
+My mum.
+Somebody who's a lot cleverer than me and a total racist idiot.
+And if life really is a sick joke, what about hell being living with these people in Hull?
+What kind of joke is worse than a pun?

 ### Gig No. 7 - Ken Uncut, the Hoop and Toy South Kensington

 Gigging in the afternoon?
 Weird.
 I was focused on setting up a timer and recording my set and as a result managed to do neither.
 So no recording to post here.